mwarning/KadNode/misc/manpage.md

 ## KadNode External Console

-KadNode allows a limited set of commands to be send from any user from other consoles.
+KadNode allows a limited set of commands to be sent from any user from other consoles.

 `kadnode-ctl` [-p path] [status|lookup|announce|import|export|blacklist]